 1. EspoCRM ($360K/year)

-Oleksii Avramenko (from Chernivtsi, Chernivtsi Oblast, Ukraine) started EspoCRM over 11 years ago.
+Oleksii Avramenko (from Chernivtsi, Chernivtsi Oblast, Ukraine) started EspoCRM about 12 years ago.

 Hi!
 My name is Oleksii Avramenko.
 I’m one of the founders of EspoCRM, an open-source CRM application that helps to grow businesses.